gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 This type-level map also keeps track of all the valid event names.

-We can then use local utility types, which are like variables in type-level code, to store the results of various operations on the map:
+We can then use local utility types, which are like variables in type-level code, to store the results of operations on the map:

 ```ts
 // Get the map's keys, convert to lowercase